Tortilla Campground

 Directions

 From Mesa, Arizona, take U.S. Highway 60 to the Idaho Road exit.
 Go north to State Route 88 (Apache Trail) and turn right.
-Continue for 18 miles on Route 88 to Tortilla Flat (the campground is two miles past Canyon Lake).
-Tortilla Campground is directly across from Tortilla Flat, on the left side of the road.
-The entire route is paved, narrow and has sharp curves; traffic can be heavy.
+Continue for 18 miles on Route 88 to Tortilla Flat.
+Tortilla Campground is directly across from Tortilla Flat on the left side of the road.
+The entire route is paved but narrow with sharp curves; traffic can be heavy.

 Amenities